SciML/PoissonRandom.jl/docs/src/index.md

 ![benchmark result](https://user-images.githubusercontent.com/1814174/40387004-1e377776-5dc0-11e8-88a2-2d9cb12db984.png)

-So this package ends up about 30% or so faster than Distributions.jl (the method at the far edge is λ-independent so that goes on forever).
+So this package ends up about 30% or so faster than Distributions.jl (the method at the far edge is λ-independent, so that goes on forever).

 ## Contributing